libvips/libvips/doc/Developer-checklist.md

 take advantage of format library features, such as shrink on load, and can lead to a large improvement in speed and drop in memory use.

-For example, whith this JPEG image:
+For example, with this JPEG image:

 ```
 $ vipsheader nina.jpg